chreekat/chreekat.github.io/_posts/2012-02-06-interview-questions.md

     that I couldn't offer a very detailed description.

     Of course, worrying about the specifics of the "complex project" is a rather simplistic approach to the question.
 What is its true purpose?
-For one, it's a test of communication skills, which further explains my struggle to answer it.
+At the very least it is a test of communication skills, which further explains my struggle to answer it.
 I communicate very well with the written word (including real-time chat) but I know my verbal skills can be weak.
 Yet people often say I explain things very well, so maybe there's some anxiety in a business setting that trips up my tongue.

     Going deeper yet, I wonder if saying, "There's no complex problems, only large collections of simple problems," would get me positive or negative